adamSkiffington96/InfiniteRacer/README.md

 # Infinite Racer

-An infinite-running style game with a treadmill of obstacles which move toward the player
+An infinite-running style game with a treadmill of obstacles which move toward the player.
+Keep score and see how long you can last

 ![App Screenshot](https://i.imgur.com/5w18QtC.png)

-## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform

 ## Snippets